Nick Ellis

-Nick C. Ellis is a Welsh psycholinguist, professor emeritus of psychology and linguistics, and research scientist at the University of Michigan.
+Nick C. Ellis (born 12 May 1953) is a Welsh psycholinguist, professor emeritus of psychology and linguistics, and research scientist at the University of Michigan.
 Widely cited in the field of applied linguistics, particularly second-language acquisition, his research focuses on statistical learning of language structures, documenting influences of word and pattern frequency on language learning and processing.
 His work aligns with usage-based approaches aimed at understanding how learners develop knowledge of the form-meaning relations (grammatical constructions) that comprise human language.

 Ellis served as Editor in Chief of the academic journal Language Learning from 1998 to 2002 and General Editor of the journal from 2006-2020.

 Ellis received the Distinguished Scholarship and Service Award from the American Association for Applied Linguistics in 2019.

 Education and early career

 Ellis earned his Bachelor of Arts degree in psychology from the University of Oxford (Corpus Christi College) in 1974.
 He went on to complete his PhD in cognitive psychology at the University College of North Wales (now Bangor University) in 1978.
 At Bangor, Ellis collaborated with Tim Miles on studies of visual information processing in dyslexia and with R. A. Hennelly on assessment of working memory capacity (i.e., digit span) in bilingual individuals.

 Following his doctoral studies, Ellis pursued a career in academia, specializing in reading acquisition, psycholinguistics and applied linguistics.
 He was a member of the psychology faculty at Bangor from 1978 to 2004, before moving to the University of Michigan in 2004.